 The Wild Card

 Welcome to the The Wild Card Project!
 The first of many creative experiments we at Haus Wild are looking forward to sharing with you all.
 This is our portal to the realm of everything that is experimental and wild!
 So many times art is restricted through guidelines and set parameters, The Wild Card Project aims to do the exact opposite, virtually creating an art board with no limits.
-Stay tuned to see all the art and come fall down the rabbit hole with us!
+Stay tuned for all the art and come fall down the rabbit hole with us!

 This series entitled "Produce Patterns" started off with a faux trip back to art class in kindergarten!
 We grabbed a whole bunch of produce from our weekly fruit and vegetable baskets from one of Toronto's locally sourced food delivery service, Mama Earth, a lot of watercolour paints, brushes, palettes and the one thing we couldn't have as a kid, A BOTTLE OF WINE for further inspiration!